Public Spaces Protection Order

 The PSPO will be in place for a period of three years from the commencement date.

-PSPOs may be enforced by police officers, police community safety officers and any officers designated by Dover District Council.
+The PSPO is enforceable by police officers, police community safety officers (PCSOs) and any officer designated by Dover District Council.